 transforming, selecting, and extracting features, dimensionality reduction,

-identifying naturally occurring data clusters, comparing data between groups,
+identifying naturally occurring data clusters,

 discovering patterns in data via approximation/modelling approaches using the most popular probability distributions and the easiest to understand statistical/machine learning algorithms,

 testing whether two data distributions differ significantly from each other,